William Croke (English politician)

 William Croke (died c.
-1401), of Gloucester, was an English politician.
+1401), of Gloucester, was an English Member of Parliament (MP).

-He was a Member (MP) of the Parliament of England for Gloucester in 1369, 1385, 1386 and 1395.
+He was a Member of the Parliament of England for Gloucester in 1369, 1385, 1386 and 1395.

 His wife's name was Maud, with whom he had a son, Thomas.
 He is buried in St Peter's Abbey.

 Croke held the office of bailiff for eight terms during his career.
 His profession was as a lawyer, and he was appointed seven times by the sheriffs of Gloucestershire to present accounts to the Exchequer.
 He also acted as a feoffee for Sir Nicholas Berkeley of Dursley's widow.